iainkirkpatrick/gumroad-demo/README.md

     - (no migrations necessary)
   - Calls:
     - add a "call_link" (string) field to Products
+- UI / UX:
+  - Coffee:
+    - in cart, similar to the UI of a "bundle" product to differentiate it from other products, but rendering a customisable "thanks" message from the creator (as per above)
+    - button to remove coffee product from cart, as per other products
+    - otherwise functions similarly to a regular product, i.e. has content if the creator wishes to add some
+  - Commissions:
+    - no unique UI / UX over-and-above a standard product
+  - Calls:
+    - add a "call link" input and submit button above the standard product content, in which the creator can add the Calendly or Cal.com meeting link they want customers to be able to book with
+    - show the Calendly / Cal.com widget via iframe to the creator inside the content editing page
+    - show the Calendly / Cal.com widget via iframe to the customer along with any other product content once they've purchased it
 - Notable code implementation / changes:
   - Coffee:
     - always add a Coffee product, if one exists for the creator, to the customer cart when they add a different product - [carts_controller.rb](./app/controllers/carts_controller.rb) (update)